 How to analyze the model performance?

 To analyze our model in production, we will use Evidently.
-It is an open-source tool that generates interactive pre-built reports on model performance.
+It is an open-source tool that helps evaluate, test, and monitor ML models in production.
+Among other features, it generates interactive pre-built reports on model performance.

 To run it, we prepare our performance data as a Pandas DataFrame.